 Like father, like son.
 And Pa wonders where Joe gets the same exact response.
 There would be no answers.
 Maybe that was for the best.
 Maybe Pa needed time to put everything I’d said in perspective.

-The sun shone bright; not a cloud in the sky.
+The sun shone brightly; not a cloud in the sky.
 A gentle morning breeze stirred the thin, sheer curtains at my bedroom window.
 Unlike days past, this was a day of possibilities and, with any luck at all, it would be a day of new beginnings.
 In desperate times, optimism was the key to success or was it just a bunch of crap that filled my mind and gave me a reason to crawl from my bed and start a new day.

 I had to think positive for Joe’s sake, Pa’s too.
 I rolled my feet to the floor and glanced toward my open window.
 I’d slept later than usual, and I wondered why Hoss hadn’t been up to wake me at Pa’s insistence that we all sit down together for breakfast.